Contents

 RETURN (SELECT ROW(pg_timezone_names.name, pg_timezone_names.abbrev, pg_timezone_names.utc_offset, pg_timezone_names.is_dst)::pg_timezone_names AS "row" FROM pg_timezone_names WHERE (pg_timezone_names.name = current_setting('timezone'::text)))

-Function: date_part_parts (text, text, timestamp with time zone)
+Function: date_part_parts (text, text, timestamp with time zone, text)

 Extract the number of date parts that exist in the other given date part for the given date.